emcoding/DevJournal/README.md

 Postgresql

 Quick start guide
 1 Fork repo
 2 Copy config/database.yml.example to config/database.yml.
 Then make sure you modify the settings so it could connect to your postgres server.

-Inside database.yml add username and password for development and test:
+(Inside database.yml add username and password for development and test)

 development:
   adapter: postgresql
   database: devjournal_development
   host: localhost

 3) Then install all dependencies:

 bundle install
 bundle exec rake db:drop db:setup